 FL Proposal 2-2B (except for FDM 2a/2b)

-(To be updated.
-More inputs are appreciated.)
+Following text in sect.
+5.1.6.2 in TS38.214 is applied to all UEs with Rel.18 DMRS ports for PDSCH irrespective of the orphan RE capability:

+The UE does not expect the resource allocation of the potential co-scheduled UE(s) in other DM-RS ports of the same CDM group to be misaligned in the PRG-level grid to this UE with PRG=2 or 4.

 Mod: Most of companies seem to think no more scheduling restriction is needed.
 The above is based on Qualcomm’s comment.